giufus/techandpizzabot/README.md

 # techandpizzabot
-bot for t &amp; p
+telegram bot for tech and pizza orders